expo/expo/docs/pages/versions/unversioned/react-native/touchablewithoutfeedback.md

 ### `onPressIn`

 Called as soon as the touchable element is pressed and invoked even before onPress.
 This can be useful when making network requests.
+The first function argument is an event in form of [PressEvent](https://reactnative.dev/docs/pressevent)tive.dev/docs/pressevent).

 | Type     | Required |
 | -------- | -------- |